-I repeat my point that the indemnity is only as good as the persons signing it.
-If the indemnity is to be relied on after more than six years, then are you sure that the receiver or charterer giving such an indemnity will still be in business at that time?
-And will they be in sufficient funds to indemnify you, and assist you if lawyer's letters start arriving?
+Furthermore, the indemnity is only as good as the persons signing it.
+If the indemnity is to be relied on after more than six years, then, can the carrier be sure that the receiver or charterer giving such an indemnity will still be in business at that time?
+And will they be in sufficient funds to indemnify the carrier, and assist the carrier if lawyers’ letters start arriving?

-I mentioned earlier that especially in the oil trades cargoes might be traded many times whilst they are onboard a ship.
-This chain of trading might create additional risks, however it should be noted that the Letter of Indemnity issued to the shipowner by one party in that chain is effectively guaranteeing the performance of all subsequent transactions in the chain, until the bills of lading can finally be presented.
+As previously mentioned, cargoes, especially in the oil trades, might be traded many times whilst they are onboard a ship.
+This chain of trading might create additional risks, and it should be noted that the Letter of Indemnity issued to the shipowner by one party in that chain is effectively guaranteeing the performance of all subsequent transactions in the chain, until the bills of lading can finally be presented.

 There are various other situations which might also be covered by Letters of Indemnity.
 One such is the delivery of cargo at a port other than that named on the bill of lading.
 The consequences of such a delivery might not be as dire as in the case of delivery without production of bills of lading.
-At least where the request is for delivery at a port other than that on the bill of lading, it ought to be possible to clearly identify the cargo owners.
-However there is a still a breach of contract in delivering the cargo at a port other than named in the bill, and the carrier would be wise to be just as diligent in obtaining a satisfactory Letter of Indemnity.
+Where the request is for delivery at a port other than that named on the bill of lading, in most cases, it ought at least to be possible to clearly identify the cargo owners.
+However there is a still a breach of contract in delivering the cargo at a port other than that named in the bill, and the carrier would be wise to be just as diligent in obtaining a satisfactory Letter of Indemnity.
 The Member again prejudices his P&I cover by delivering at a port other than shown in the bill of lading.

-Another situation becoming more common of late is the use of "switch" bills of lading.
+Another situation is the use of "switch" bills of lading.
 This occurs where bills of lading are issued, but the charterer/cargo interests then request the owner to issue another set of bills.

 While the Member is prejudicing his Club cover in some instances, the Club will be happy to give the Member advice or assistance with respect to Letters of Indemnity to cover various situations.